HomeVertebratesToothed Whales

 Vision

 The eyes of toothed whales, which are relatively small compared to their body size, are located on either side of their head, providing two fields of vision instead of a binocular view (as found in humans).
-Most of these whales have slightly flat eyeballs and cornea, enlarged pupils, and a retroreflective tapetum lucidum, all of which allow ample light to pass through the eye.
-Whales, in particular, have multiple glands on the eyelids and the outer corneal layer that lubricate and protect the cornea.
+Most of these whales have slightly flat eyeballs and corneas, enlarged pupils, and a retroreflective tapetum lucidum, all of which allow ample light to pass through the eye.
+Like other cetaceans, toothed whales possess multiple glands along the eyelids and conjunctival tissues that lubricate and protect the cornea.

 Belugas have both rod and cone cells in their eyes and thus can see clearly in both dim and bright light.